okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-your-web-app/add-signin-button/index.md

 ---
 title: Add a Button to Sign In
 ---
-In your application, you want to provide a button to sign the user in.
-When the user clicks this button, they are redirected to the Okta-hosted sign-in page so they can authenticate.
+In your application you want to provide a button to sign the user in.
+When the user clicks this button, they are redirected to the Okta-hosted sign-in page so that they can authenticate.

 <StackSelector snippet="login-redirect"/>